ome/ome-files-performance/README.md

 # OME Files Benchmark

-The current repository contains the set of benchmarks scripts used to test the performance of the C++-based OME Files library.
+The current repository contains the set of benchmark scripts used to test the performance of the C++-based OME Files library.

 ## Benchmark datasets